Persons with dementia start needing constant care. Families often need trained attendants to handle full-time care.

 What caregivers can do: Understand various arrangements for using trained attendants.
-See what suits the patient and family situation.
-Explain the patient’s care to the attendant.
+See what suits the person with dementia and your family situation.
+Explain the required care to the attendant.
 Set up your home for the attendant’s presence.
 Take safety measures.
 Supervise attendants and use them effectively.
 Handle their absence and other problems.

-Many families feel they need a good attendant once the patient needs more attention and the care work gets tiring.
+Many families feel they need a good attendant once the dementia person needs more attention and the care work gets tiring.
 They look for ayahs, maids, servants who can be trained, attendants hired from agencies, etc.

 - See whether you need to consider trained attendants.